xster/flutter-wiki/Issue-hygiene.md

 are using burndown charts against specific completion milestones and need their own milestone for tracking.
 Other rules for release milestones still apply.

-### Near-term Goals

-This special milestone is sometimes used as a stepping stone from Goals to a specific month.
-A subteam will triage bugs in the Goals milestone, determine that they should work a specific subset of issues, and put them in Near-term Goals.
-Then, later, when they are scheduling work, they will move bugs from Near-term Goals to a specific month, and assign a specific engineer.

 ### Other milestones

 The "Unassigned customer work" milestone indicates issues that we are intending to fix